 A safety recall on your car can seem like a minor inconvenience, especially if your car's running smoothly.
 But there's typically a good reason to get the defective part fixed as soon as you can.
-Here you'll find info on vehicle defects and recalls, including what to do if you suspect your car has a safety defect and why it's important to get a defect repaired.
+Here you'll find info on vehicle defects and recalls, including what to do if you suspect your car has a safety defect and why it's important to get it repaired.

 the purpose of recalls